"The only Professional Fundraising Organisation

 Adela Ginn, Senior Welfare Manager, Northern Ireland Civil Service

-StC helps children's charity Barnardo's to recruit payroll donors at employers all around the UK with whom Barnardo's has a long-standing direct relationship and so books the visits.
+StC helps children's charity Barnardo's to recruit payroll donors at employers all around the UK with whom Barnardo's has a long-standing direct relationship.

 Save the Children

 Payroll Giving is a valuable source of income for Save the Children.

 Organisations like StC Payroll Giving are very important to us as they have access to staff in thousands of workplaces throughout the year to talk about our work.
 We would not have resources to reach out to that many employees ourselves.
 Thanks to their work, we can respond to many more situations from emergencies to education and healthcare.